luisgotsky/TrackerFile-ScatterPlot/README.md

 that you'll get will have the name of the object as it's title. <b>It's important that you delete this title and only leave names for the columns and then the data</b>

 Then you should run the .py file using your favourite IDE or Python, the program will ask for a file of data and you should give it the route of that file, then it will make a scatter plot type and save it in the same route that the script is saved.
+The program will also ask for the name of the file.

 This script can't be run through the command line (yet)